-CNN, MSNBC Say ‘Racist’ More Than 1,100 in Response to Trump Tweet
+CNN, MSNBC Say ‘Racist’ More Than 1,100 Times in Response to Trump Tweet

 CNN clocks in at 636 instances, while MSNBC follows close behind with 471… between Sunday and Tuesday morning alone.

 Grabien Media founder Tom Elliott said his count — based on transcripts from the channels — does not even include text, such as the scrolling chyron on the bottom of the screen.
-The numbers encapsulate the mainstream media response to a series of tweets President Trump unleashed upon the internet early Sunday morning.
+The numbers encapsulate the mainstream media response to a series of tweets President Trump unleashed upon the Internet early Sunday morning.

 So interesting to see “Progressive” Democrat Congresswomen, who originally came from countries whose governments are a complete and total catastrophe, the worst, most corrupt and inept anywhere in the world (if they even have a functioning government at all), now loudly……